dreikanter/alex.musayev.com/pages/cv-en.md

 * Research in the field of mathematical modeling, scientific conferences participation.
 * Participating in development of Computer-aided Modeling System for the Large-scale Social Economic Projects (Russian Foundation for Basic Research grant).
 * Experimental software development (C#).
-* Training cource development for third-year university students.
+* Training course development for third-year university students.

 Achievements: